School of Information Sciences

 After graduating from Augustana College in 1951 with a bachelor's degree in English, Johnson enrolled in the University of Illinois.
 Upon earning her master's degree in library science in 1952, she discovered that the quality and even existence of elementary school libraries across the United States was diverse.
 For two years, Johnson worked as an elementary school librarian for the Galesburg Public Schools, traveling to a different school library every day—three days a week to a city school and two days a week to a rural school.
 "It is fresh in my mind how I chose fifth graders who were good students and taught them how to help in the library on the days I was at other schools," Johnson said.

 In 1954, she married a fellow Augustana alum, Harland Johnson, and moved to Tacoma, Washington, where her husband was stationed at Fort Lewis during the Korean War.
-Johnson was hired as the first salaried elementary school librarian in the Tacoma Public Schools, where she travelled to different schools every day to encourage that rooms be designated as libraries and to teach students how to use libraries.
+Johnson was hired as the first salaried elementary school librarian in the Tacoma Public Schools, where she traveled to different schools every day to encourage that rooms be designated as libraries and to teach students how to use libraries.

 After Harland was discharged from the army in 1955, the couple moved to his hometown, Sioux City, Iowa, where he joined his father in business, and she took a job as a reference librarian at the Sioux City Public Library.
 When Johnson was approached at the library by an elementary school principal looking for someone to start the first library at his school, she took him up on the offer.